Parking Rules and Regulations

 Visitor parking is only allowed in the Old Main Visitor Parking Lot, the front lot at University Hall and on the Westside Campus on University Boulevard and at the entrance to the Faculty/Staff Lot at the WSCB.
 Students, staff and faculty are not permitted to park in designated visitor parking areas.

-Faculty and staff must park in designated faculty/staff lots.
+Faculty and staff should park in designated faculty/staff lots.
 All vehicles parked on campus shall be within designated parking spaces as marked.

-Parking is prohibited in the following areas: in driveways, on walkways and grassed areas, within yellow-lined areas (excluding parking garage interiors), in service and loading areas or any area where official signs or markings indicate Restricted or No Parking.
+Parking is prohibited in the following areas: in driveways, on walkways and grassed areas, within yellow-lined areas, in service and loading areas or any area where official signs or markings indicate Restricted or No Parking.

 There is NO student parking in any of the surface lots on Midtown at any time.